Manage updates and patches for your VMs

 For a Linux machine, the compliance scan is performed every hour by default.
 If the Log Analytics agent for Linux is restarted, a compliance scan is initiated within 15 minutes.

 The compliance results are presented in Update Management for each machine assessed.
-For a new machine enabled for management, it can take up to 30 minutes for the dashboard to display updated data from it.
+It can take up to 30 minutes for the dashboard to display updated data from a new machine enabled for management.

 Review monitor software updates to learn how to view compliance results.